 The morning after pill can prevent pregnancy from occurring after an unsafe encounter.
 It is more effective the sooner it is taken and must be taken within 72 or 120 hours of the sexual encounter (depending on the brand).
 The morning after pill can be prescribed by a GP or alternatively purchased from a pharmacy.
 The Boot's pharmacy on Cornmarket Street and the Chemists at 59 Woodstock Road, Oxford, OX2 6HJ, are part of a scheme to offer it free to under 21s.
 The JCR can reimburse you if you keep the receipt.
+Just contact one of the welfare officers (pg.
+3), and they can sort it out for you.
 There is a myth that the morning after pill works by preventing the fertilised egg from implanting but the evidence available suggests this does not occur.
 While scientists cannot be 100% sure of all the effects, the evidence available suggests it delays ovulation, just like the regular pill.